 Background: Font color:

 Harry’s eyes flickered open.
 He was lying in the middle of a rather large, comfortable bed.
-He guessed he was in some sort of sickbay as his right arm had been bandaged tightly and his left hand was no longer broken.
-He turned his head, which had also appeared to have been fixed up, and groped for his glasses from the bad side table.
+He guessed he was in some sort of sickbay as he could feel that his right arm had been bandaged tightly and his left hand was no longer broken.
+He turned his head, which also appeared to have been tended to given the lack of wooziness, and groped for his glasses on the bed side table.
 His wand, the wands of Bailey and Nolan, his cloak, Mokeskin Pouch, and his Two-Way Mirror were all placed neatly on the table too along with a thin crooked wand that Harry eventually recognised as Akrahn’s.

 “We were able to repair your mirror.
 You know, once we pulled it out of your arm, of course.”
 Dawlish said walking up to him.
 “The other wand’s yours too, according to Dagfinn.”
 He tried to smile, though Harry knew it was costing him to even fake it he suspected that he and Dawlish were feeling exactly the same way.

-“Why and how did you get here?”
+“Why and how are you here?”
 Harry asked and Dawlish took a deep breath and pulled a chair up next to Harry’s bed.

 “When Gawain euthanized Williamson, he wanted to do more to get even with the Death Eaters, no matter what.
 So he began to regroup Kaman’s old group.
 He began to recall the All-Blood Militia.”